Image

 • Honey — The belief is that locally sourced honey is full of local pollen which, when eaten over time, will eventually reduce your sensitivity to the pollen in your area.

-• Oily fish — The omega-3 fatty acids found in fish can help decrease the narrowing of airways caused by some seasonal allergies, as well as asthma.
+• Oily fish — The omega-3 fatty acids found in fish can help reduce airway inflammation associated with seasonal allergies and asthma, according to recent research

 Ceramic Neti Pot